 Like other respiratory viruses, RSV is highly contagious and spreads through droplets in the air released when an infected person sneezes or coughs.
-RSV can also spread through direct contact with infected children or adults or when individuals touch objects (toys, utensils, etc.) infected with the virus and then touch their eyes, nose, or mouth.
+RSV can also spread through direct contact with infected children or adults or when individuals touch objects (toys, utensils, etc.) that have virus cells on them and then touch their eyes, nose, or mouth.

 RSV season in the U.S. generally lasts from November through March.
 During this time, parents of high-risk children should be aware of the potential dangers associated with RSV and be hyper-vigilant for symptoms beyond the common cold.